 The SSS program serves eligible and enrolled students who want to make the most of their education while attending North Carolina Agricultural and Technical State University.
 Our staff is aware of the many obstacles that can hinder performance in college.
 SSS staff works one-on-one and with small groups to guide students toward successful completion of their course of study while monitoring student academic progress and providing assistance needed for success.
-Please stop by Murphy Hall, room 212, or call (336) 334-7982 to inquire about eligibility.
+Please stop by Murphy Hall, room 212 or see the contact information below to inquire about eligibility.